mightyBroccoli/logwatch-scripts/README.md

 ```

 ## teamspeak xmpp push
 Script that iterates through the latest teamspeak loglines and captures the important parts.
-Main goal is to  get the notification about important logevents more often.
+Main goal is to get the notification about important logevents quicker to take action quicker.

-### Dependencies teamspeak xmpp push
+### Dependencies teamspeak_xmpp_push
 * shell access
 * bash > 4.2
 * teamspeak 3 server